 Place the L-Angles on the plywood board and insert the Clamp between the angles.

-Find the right position, tighten the bolts, and fix the angles with the board using wood screws.
+Find the right position for the vise, tighten the bolts to secure the clamps, and then fix the angles with the clamps to the board using wood screws.

 Step 3: Make Angle Covers